 Admitted students will participate in small, yearlong workshops during senior year to develop their capstone project.
-Workshops will be led by faculty, will be offered for two units of credit, and will be taken for a letter grade.
+Workshops will be led by an instructor, will be offered for two units of credit, and will be taken for a letter grade.
 Students will be paired with an advanced graduate student mentor for their project and, where further expertise is necessary, will also be directed to faculty members who can provide supplemental guidance.
-Capstone projects will be graded by the the faculty member leading the weekly workshop, and will be informed by input from the graduate student mentor.
+Capstone projects will be graded by the workshop leader, and will be informed by input from the graduate student mentor.
 Students must receive at least an A- on the capstone project in order to receive honors.

 What is a capstone project?

 Capstone projects are typically creative projects involving an arts practice element.
 Capstone projects may also be scholarly research projects involving a multidisciplinary approach.
 The capstone project should be informed by a student's major and scholarly experience.
 The capstone project can be completed individually or as part of a team, with team projects receiving priority during the admissions process.

 I am a Computer Science/Biology/Engineering/Economics/Other major.
 I would like to compose music/write a play/make a piece of visual art.
 Does my capstone project have to be about Computer Science/Biology/Engineering/Economics/Other?

 Your project does not have to be about your major, but it should connect to your major through themes, methodology, discourse, or subject matter.
 As with any capstone project, the Honors in the Arts capstone should build on your previous studies, integrating them with art practice.

 Students in any major will be able to apply during the winter of their junior year.
 Students can apply individually or as part of a team-based project, but team-based projects that have the potential for real world impact will be given priority in the admissions process.

 I'm interested in pursuing the Honors in the Arts capstone as part of a team project.
 Is this possible?